adept/full-fledged-hledger/03-getting-full-history/README.md

 ## What's here

-- Several years of transactions from the single bank account, imported from CSV files, with automatic data scrubbing and CSV->journal conversion
+- Several years of transactions from the single bank account, imported from CSV files, with automatic data scrubbing and CSV-to-journal conversion

 - Auto-generated reports: